-After just three years, our 11 campuses are producing 25 percent more low-income graduates per year and 16.1% more overall.
-That’s nearly 6,000 additional graduates annually.
-By 2025, we’re on track to produce an additional 100,000 graduates across the alliance.
-We believe this work is a movement, and we are just getting started.
+Since we began, our 11 campuses are producing 29.6% percent more low-income bachelor degree graduates per year and 16.1% more overall.
+That’s nearly 13,000 additional graduates annually and an additional 100,000 graduates by academic year 2022-23.
+We believe this work is a movement, and we're just getting started.

 As research universities it is in our nature to experiment, solve problems, and discover new ideas.
 We’ve learned a lot about which innovations are most effective at helping students stay in school and graduate.
 We’ve also learned a lot about how to transfer good ideas from one institution to another.
 We came together as a community of practice with a radical commitment to being open and honest with each other about our successes and failures.
 Now, we’re capturing and sharing what we know with colleges and universities across the country, because we want others to build on our work.

 Our universities have a history of innovating to help low income students.
 Each institution has their own unique approach.
 Our diversity of perspective, experience, profile, location, and size are our strengths.